Ibrahim Mohamed Solih: Presidency

 Solih assumed office on 17 November 2018, following the end of Abdulla Yameen's 5-year term.
 Solih became the 7th president of the Maldives, and the country's third democratically elected president, following Mohamed Nasheed and Abdulla Yameen, since Nasheed unseated Maumoon Abdul Gayoom in the 2008 election, ending the latter's 30-year long, six-term incumbency.
 Solih is the first Maldivian president to be born outside the capital of Malé, as well as the second-oldest person to assume the presidency, at the age of 54, with only Mohamed Waheed Hassan Manik being older when taking office.

 On 19 November 2019, Solih announced that the Maldives would rejoin the Commonwealth of Nations, a decision recommended by his cabinet, considering that the Maldives was a republic in the Commonwealth of Nations from 1982 to 2016.
 Solih became a Commonwealth head of government and a Commonwealth head of state when the Maldives returned to the Commonwealth on 1 February 2020.

 His government also sought to pursue closer relations with India.
 This was contrary to former president, Abdulla Yameen who pursued closer relations with China, implicating India.
 Solih reaffirmed the country's previous "India-First Policy" stance in regards to the country's foreign affairs.

 In the April 2019 Maldivian parliamentary election, the Maldivian Democratic Party (MDP) won in a landslide victory, winning 65 of 87 seats in the parliament.
 This was the first time a single party was able to get a supermajority in Maldivian history.

 In 2021, his government exceeded the target amount of tourists for that year and achieved 1.3 million tourists.

 In 2022, he started the Greater Malé Connectivity Project which links Malé, Villingili, Gulhifalhu, and Thilafushi.

 Mohamed Solih with Fazna Ahmed during a visit to F.Nilandhoo, May 2023.

-In 2023, he completed a vast amount of infrastructure projects in the different islands of the Maldive such as L. Hithadhoo, D. Hulhudheli, and more.
+In 2023, he completed a vast amount of infrastructure projects in different islands of the Maldives including L. Hithadhoo, D. Hulhudheli, and more.
 His government also resolved the 58-year-old boundary dispute between the Maldives and Mauritius at the International Tribunal for the Law of the Sea (ITLOS) where they ruled in favor of the Maldives thus being given the bigger half.

-During the 2023 Maldivian presidential election, Solih was seeking reelection with a new running mate, Mohamed Aslam.
+During the 2023 Maldivian presidential election, Solih was seeking re-election with a new running mate, Mohamed Aslam.
 During which he lost to the opposition backed PNC-PPM's Mohamed Muizzu.